 The Port Authority of New York and New Jersey, formed in 1921, began construction on the massive bridge in October 1927.
-But plans for a structure to span the Hudson River had been in development for almost 40 years until Othmarr Ammann, born and educated in Switzerland, came up with the final design.
+But plans for a structure to span the Hudson River had been in development for almost 40 years until Othmar Ammann, born and educated in Switzerland, came up with the final design, along with the bridge's engineer of design Allston Dana.
 Once an assistant to Austrian-born engineer Gustav Lindenthal, Ammann’s plans were much less grandiose than his former boss's and much less expensive (Lindenthal’s idea would have cost $200 million).
-Ammann, who became the bridge engineer for the Port Authority, designed the bridge for car traffic instead of trains.
-Ammann eventually designed several bridges in the New York area, including the Bayonne, the Triborough, the Bronx-Whitestone, and the Verrazano-Narrows.
+Ammann, who became the chief engineer for the Port Authority, designed the bridge for car traffic instead of trains.
+Ammann eventually designed several bridges in the New York area, including the Bayonne, the Verrazano-Narrows, the Triborough, and the Bronx-Whitestone (the latter two were again designed with Dana).

 3. FOUR STEEL CABLES FORM THE CORE OF THE BRIDGE'S DESIGN.